vyomasystems-lab/challenges-PavanDheeraj/README_bit_manip_coproc.md

 Test Case 2:
 ![bit_manip_error_2](https://user-images.githubusercontent.com/58168687/182033366-8bd2f90e-92ad-4a0f-850c-ddbc96e4821e.PNG)

-For this design, there is a bug in the implementation of ANDN function.
+For this design, there is a bug in the implementation of ANDN function in the instruction set.

 ## Verification Strategy
 The values corresponding to different instructions were created as a list.
 Test would continue until there is a mismatch between the DUT output and model output, when a mismatch is detected, the loop terminates.
 Everytime an instruction would be picked from a list containing different instructions.
 The operands are generated randomly with their lower limit and upper limit defined.
 After extensive testing, it is observed that there is design bug in ANDN instruction implementation.